- Home

 -

 Sellers and landlords must disclose the presence of known lead-based paint and lead-based paint hazards in the home.
-To learn more, visit the U.S. Department of Housing and Urban Development’s “The Lead Disclosure” page.
+To learn more, see the EPA's Lead-Based Paint Disclosure Rule Fact Sheet.

 - What should I do if I find out my home has lead-based paint?